swift-dns/swift-dns/README.md

 - https://github.com/hickory-dns/hickory-dns
   - Some data type / parsing implementations were heavily inspired by hickory-dns.
 - https://github.com/valkey-io/valkey-swift
-  - Helped a lot in putting an initial version of the connection handling together.
+  - Helped a lot in putting together an initial version of the connection handling.